ONSdigital/dp-kafka/README.md

 ```

 Each Sarama consumption go routine exists only during a particular session.
 Sessions are periodically destroyed and created by Sarama, according to Kafka events like a cluster re-balance (where the number of partitions assigned to a consumer may change).
 It is important that messages are released as soon as possible when this happens.
 The default message consumption timeout is 10 seconds in this scenario (determined by `config.Consumer.Group.Session.Timeout`).

+When a session finishes, we call Consume() again, which tries to establish a new session.
+If an error occurs trying to establish a new session, it will be retried following an exponential backoff strategy.

 ### Closing